 Helper text allows for some minor extra information to be attached to the field itself, for example giving guidance on password strength, or length requirements.
 If the helper text is more than a line or two then the text should be broken out of the field into its own paragraph above the field.

-When a text field is displayed to a user that has no preset value, or validation the user should be given direction as to what needs to be entered through the use of a Label, and on Web a Placeholder.
+When a text field is displayed to a user that has no preset value, or validation the user should be given direction as to what needs to be entered through the use of a Label, and a Placeholder.
 Additional helper text can be used if additional direction is needed.

 When a user has clicked/tapped in to a text field the bar/border and Label color is changed to

 When a user has entered data and is no longer focused on the field or if a value is available for the field without data entry, for example loading a previously submitted form, the Placeholder is replaced with the Value.